Anlo Afiadenyigba

 Anlo Afiadenyigba is a town in the Volta Region of Ghana.
 The town is located on the eastern part of the Keta Lagoon.

-History

-The people of Afiadenyigba are descendants of the Anlo Ewe groups who settled in Anloga.
-The Anlo ancestors migrated from Notsie in central Togo in the mid –seventeenth century (Between the sea and the lagoon).
-The Anlo ancestors established several small settlements on the southern and northern shores of the Keta Lagoon.
-Afiadenyigba is on the northern part.
+The people of Anlo Afiadenyigba are descendants of the Anlo Ewe groups who settled in Anloga.
+The Anlo ancestors migrated from Notsie in Central Togo in mid – seventeenth century.
+They established several small settlements on the southern, western and northern shores of the Keta Lagoon.
+These include Tegbi, Alakple and Kodzi in the south, Anyako to the west and Afiadenyigba on the northern part.

-The conflicts between the Anlo and Keta led to war in 1792 and Keta was razed to the ground.
-The people of Keta migrated east and founded the Somey State with Agbozume as its traditional capital, on some on land granted to them by Klikor.
-It was at this time that Salu also went to ask land from the Klikor people to settle on.

-Etymology

-Ewe adage: Afia de nyigba megbea ameade madi o

-To wit: No land rejects a dead body.
+Royal Houses recognized within Anlo Afiadenyigba Traditional Area as at 2024 and their locations/Residence in the Traditional Area: